Writers in Residence

 Investors

-The Writers’ Federation of Nova Scotia is grateful to Amanda Peters; the Delmore “Buddy” Daye Learning Institute; RBC Emerging Artists; and the Robert Pope Foundation for their investments in Sponsored Residencies during the inaugural year of the Jampolis Cottage Residency Program.
+The Writers’ Federation of Nova Scotia is grateful to the Delmore “Buddy” Daye Learning Institute and the Robert Pope Foundation for their ongoing investments in Sponsored Residencies at Jampolis Cottage.

 Scroll to Top